+Commercially prepared smoothies may only credit toward the fruit component.
+Prepackaged smoothies do not comply with the Food and Drug Administration (FDA) standard of identity for "milk" or "yogurt" and do not meet the CN Program requirements for "fluid milk" or "yogurt."
+When these products contain "milk" and/or "yogurt," they may be labeled as "dairy beverage" or "dairy drink."
+Therefore, milk or yogurt in a commercially prepared smoothie does not credit.
 Prepackaged smoothies do not have a Federal standard of identity, which means that product formulation and labeling can vary widely.
 Some frozen fruit products may be labeled as "fruit smoothie" even though they may actually meet the Federal standard of identity for Frozen Desserts that do not qualify for contributing to the reimbursable meal as fruit.
 Fruit purees made into a beverage may or may not have "smoothie" in the product name.
 However, the product label should include a statement regarding the "percent juice content" required by the FDA for beverages made with fruit puree.
-An eight fluid ounce smoothie beverage made from fruit puree with the juice content labeled as "contains 50% juice" would credit as 4.0 fluid ounces or 1⁄2 cup of juice for example.
+For example, an eight fluid ounce smoothie beverage made from fruit puree with the juice content labeled as "contains 50% juice" would credit as 4.0 fluid ounces or $\frac{1}{2}$ cup of juice.
 The volume of pureed fruit included in the commercially prepared beverage may be counted as juice toward the daily and weekly fruit requirement.
-Smoothies with less than 100% juice content are the only example of when less than 100% juice may be offered.
+Smoothies with less than 100% juice content are the only instance when less than 100% juice may be offered.
 When considering the use of commercially prepared smoothies, SFAs need to be aware of how non-fruit ingredients may impact calories and saturated fat, particularly in light of the non-contributing milk in these products.

-10. Can smoothies contain nutritional supplements such as whey protein powder and herbal supplements such as Ginko biloba?
+10. Can smoothies contain nutritional supplements such as whey protein powder and herbal supplements such as Ginkgo biloba?